lamchristine/wtf_app/README.md

 # Heard it?
 Seen it?
 Report it!

 This application enables users to communicate sudden problems, emergencies or detours while walking or cycling.
-A user can post a new event, "thank" another user for their heads-up or comment on another user's event.
+A user can post a new event or "thank" another user for their heads-up.

 Contributors
 * [Adam Beck](https://github.com/mradambeck) @mradambeck